irvineoy/personal-toolbox/README.md

 - purpose: Record you part-time job shift's time using json file
 - usage: Before using, you need change you hourly wage.(mine is 880) Then follow the english hint

+## makePlot*
+- purpose: Using matplotlib to make graph
+- usage: The code is just a template, you need change it to suit your need.